Rjmoodie/yardpass-upgrade/Ideation/waitlist-page.md

 4. **Hidden Fees**: "Surprised by unexpected platform fees eating into revenue?"

 ### Solution Preview
-Brief, persuasive copy for each pain point showing how YardPass solves it.
+Brief, persuasive copy for each pain point showing how Liventix solves it.

 ## Email Confirmation Flow
 1. User submits form